garmin/pyrex/DEVELOPING.md

    release must be tagged with the version in `pyrex.py`, prefixed with `v`.
    For example, the `1.0.0` release would be tagged `v1.0.0`
 4. Tagging the repository will trigger a new Travis CI build.
-This build will automatically push the docker images to [dockerhub](https://cloud.docker.com/u/garminpyrex/repository/list) using the same tag that was created for the release.
-Verify that the CI build passes and the docker images are pushed.
+This build will automatically push the container images to [dockerhub](https://cloud.docker.com/u/garminpyrex/repository/list) using the same tag that was created for the release.
+Verify that the CI build passes and the container images are pushed.
 In the unlikely event this fails, delete the release, fix the issue, and try again.

 ## When to release
 At a minimum, releases should be made whenever changes are made to one of the Dockerfile image files.
-This ensure that users who are tracking the master branch of Pyrex (as opposed to sticking to a released tag) get the new docker images.
+This ensure that users who are tracking the master branch of Pyrex (as opposed to sticking to a released tag) get the new container images.

 [command line options]: https://docs.python.org/3/library/unittest.html#command-line-options